Palette Knife

 Stacks Image 25369

-• Paint is smeared on thickly with a palette knife or another object with a flat or serrated edge
+• Paint is smeared on with a palette knife

-The smeared strokes might blend into one another, but they will tend to create streaks that add texture.
+Palette knife strokes might blend into one another, but they will create distinct streaks that add texture with a build-up of paint near the edges of each stroke.
 The artist generally does not know exactly how the paint on the knife will land and be spread across the painting, so a degree of indeterminacy is introduced.
-Smooth planes of smeared paint can be created by the palette knife, or paint from previous palette knife strokes can be dragged across and into the stroke to create unpredictable textures and edges.

 Featured: Antoine Dominique Sauveur Aubert by Paul Cézanne.